 13. Trunk Injury

-Between purchase and planting, make sure that the root ball is kept moist, but not soaking.
-Try to plant your tree shortly after purchase.
-If your palm comes in a plastic pot, don’t pull the palm tree out of it.
-Make sure that soil is dry and cut the plastic pot with a knife or scissors.
+If your palm comes in a plastic pot, don’t yank the palm tree out of it.
+Instead, make sure the soil is dry, and carefully cut the plastic pot away with a knife or scissors.

 14. Lightning